craigprotzel/making-education/Schedule/README.md

 		* Explanation motivations for producing this project, why did you choose to do this?
 		* Theoretical and practical support for the decisions made in the project's creation
 		* Major insight gleaned from the project
-		* Were your expectations met in terms of the project?
+		* Were your expectations met?
 		* Next steps if the project is to continue

 ### WEEK 15 - May 7